 — They hurt animals.

-Even as children, your psychopathic brother and sister might have stolen from you, spread rumours about you and showed no remorse or guilt if they had hurt you.
+Even as children, your psychopathic brother, and sister might have stolen from you, spread rumors about you and shown no remorse or guilt if they had hurt you.
 To make matters worse, your parents were so intimated that they seemed to care only about appeasing him rather than protecting you.

 “If you cannot get rid of the family skeleton, you may as well make it dance.”

 Specific toxic sibling relationships could result if the parents are unavailable, depressed, aggressive, narcissistic, controlling, or clearly favor one child over the others.
 When the parents do not set boundaries or manage the sibling’s relationship in a healthy way, these polarised dynamics tend to become increasingly extreme and detrimental.

 Some potential toxic siblings’ relationship dynamics are 1) The Golden Child and the Black Sheep, 2) The Mature One and the Eternal Child, and 3) The Bully and the Silenced One.

 Dynamic 1.
 The Golden Child and the Black Sheep